Keto vs Mediterranean Diet: Which Wins?

 Which One is Easier to Follow?

 Considering the level of restriction when you follow keto, the Mediterranean style of eating is easier to follow.
-This is a major point contributing to its success, enabling people to sustain the lifestyle approach long-term.
+This is a major point contributing to its success, enabling people to sustain the lifestyle long-term.

 Weight Loss

-Following a keto program can result in faster weight loss short-term because it’s more restrictive than the Mediterranean diet.
+Following a keto program can result in faster weight loss in the short-term because it’s more restrictive than the Mediterranean diet.
 As an extra benefit, following a keto plan can result in a spontaneous decrease in appetite.

-However, since the Mediterranean approach focuses on lifestyle changes, it’s easier to sustain and maintain the results over time.
+On the other hand, since the Mediterranean approach focuses on lifestyle changes, it’s easier to sustain and maintain the results over time.

 Heart Health